 When it came to outfitting crews of people, one of the things that became apparent was that we’re pretty good at knowing what we want as individuals, business owners, crew lead -- but, it’s hard to know every person’s body because some people run hot, some run cold and it became really difficult to get that right for everyone.
 So, having a system that I could send to crews of people where everybody gets the same garments, but based on how they wore that garment -- when they put it on, what layering combinations, etc. -- everyone could fine tune based on their own personal preferences what they needed.

 So, as a business owner or crew lead, it simplifies the process and decision making, I didn’t have to figure out what jacket everybody needed and overthink it.
-Everybody got the same kit and could all find their own comfort levels based on their own preference.

 On the Road